Student Club Life

 - Complete the required policies and documents necessary for organizing compliant social events: Guide to Student Social and Orientation Events (enseignementsup-recherche.gouv.fr).

-The BVE organizes training sessions to introduce student organizations to the university’s dedicated services and resources and to provide them with all the tools they need for effective management, responsible event planning, and raising awareness about discrimination prevention.
+The BVE organizes training sessions to introduce student organizations to the university’s dedicated services and resources and to provide them with the tools they need for effective management, responsible event planning, and raising awareness about discrimination prevention.

 IUT Associations